 Donald’s comment

 If Israel is to blame for practicing genocide, why not spread the guilt?
-The United States has been Israel’s primary benefactor: its recipient of billions in aid, military assistance as well as diplomatic support.
+The United States has been Israel’s primary benefactor: it’s recipient of billions in aid, military assistance as well as diplomatic support.

 Summary and Concluding Comments